If chocolate is a girl’s best friend, what about cheese?

 See the guide to storing hard and soft smoked cheese.

-What Do I Smoke My String Cheese With?
+What Wood Should You Smoke String Cheese With?

 A lighter smoke is preferred because it can overwhelm the delicate cheese flavor.

-The ideal temperature to smoke cheese is with indirect heat at 90 F and then adjust at the end to get your desired consistency.
+The ideal temperature to smoke cheese is with indirect heat at 90°F

 How Long Do We Smoke the Cheese For?